jmix-framework/jmix/README.md

 A dashboard consists of widgets — individual elements based on a fragment.
 An integrated set of layouts allows positioning widgets on a dashboard according to your needs.
 Use responsive layouts to adapt your dashboards to different displays.

+You can add your widgets or use the ```dashboards-chart``` module that provides an additional chart widget.
+Chart widget is based on the report which has a template with output type Chart.

 # 2. Installation <a name="installation"></a>

 The add-on can be added to your project using dependencies :